rother/react-browserify-grunt-template/README.md

 * make sure [npm](https://www.npmjs.com/) is installed and grunt-cli is installed globally
 ("npm install -g grunt-cli")
-* install all the requirements (run "sudo npm install" in the root directory)
+* install all the requirements (run "npm install" in the application directory)
-* run "grunt" in the root directory, you can use "grunt watch" to automatically check for changes
+* run "grunt" in the application directory, you can use "grunt watch" to automatically check for changes
-* start a server (e.g., "python -m SimpleHTTPServer" from the root directory)
+* start a server (e.g., "python -m SimpleHTTPServer" from the application directory)

 Make sure to change the following files as needed:
 * index.html - title tag, id of the hook node, name of the loaded